 United Nations Convention on the Law of the Sea, Innocent passage

 Agyebeng, Kissi, "Theory in Search of Practice: The Right of Innocent Passage in the Territorial Sea" (2005).
-Cornell Law School Graduate Student Papers.
+Cornell Law School J.D.
+Student Research Papers.
 Paper 9.